auth0/docs/articles/connections/social/oauth2.md

 The most common [identity providers](/identityproviders) are available on Auth0's Dashboard and in the [Auth0 Marketplace](https://marketplace.auth0.com/features/social-connections).
 However, you can add any other <dfn data-key="oauth2">OAuth2</dfn> provider using a **Custom Social Connection**.

-To create a new Custom Social Connection, either [click this link](${manage_url}/select-tenant?path=/connections/social/create/custom) and select your tenant or go to **Connections > Social** in the Auth0 Dashboard, scroll to the bottom, and click **Create Custom**.
+To create a new Custom Social Connection, navigate to [**Auth0 Dashboard > Connections > Social**](${manage_url}/#/connections/social), scroll to the bottom, and click **Create Custom**.

-The form that appears contains several fields which are used to configure the custom connection:
+The form that appears contains several fields that you must use to configure the custom connection:

-- **Connection Name** - The logical identifier for the Connection being created.
+- **Connection Name**: Logical identifier for the Connection you are creating.
 This name cannot be changed, must start and end with an alphanumeric character, and can only contain alphanumeric characters and dashes.
-- **Authorization URL** - The URL where users are redirected to login.
+- **Authorization URL**: URL to which users are redirected tp log in.
-- **Token URL** - The URL used to exchange the authorization code received for access and, if requested, ID tokens.
+- **Token URL**: URL used to exchange the received authorization code for access tokens and, if requested, ID tokens.
-- **Scope** - The `scope` parameters to send with the authroization request.
+- **Scope** - `scope` parameters to send with the authorization request.
 Separate multiple scopes with spaces.
-- **Client ID** - The Client ID for Auth0 as an application used to request authorization and exchange the authorization code.
-You will need to register with the identity provider in order to get a Client ID.
+- **Client ID**: Client ID for Auth0 as an application used to request authorization and exchange the authorization code.
+To get a Client ID, you will need to register with the identity provider.
-- **Client Secret** - The Client Secret for Auth0 as an application used to exchange the authorization code.
-You will need to register with the identity provider in order to get a Client Secret.
+- **Client Secret**: Client Secret for Auth0 as an application used to exchange the authorization code.
+To get a Client Secret, you will need to register with the identity provider.
-- **Fetch User Profile Script** - A Node.js script to call a userinfo URL with the provided access token.
-Please see the section below for details on this script.
+- **Fetch User Profile Script**: Node.js script used to call a userinfo URL with the provided access token.
+To learn more about this script, see [Fetch User Profile Script](#fetch-user-profile-script).

 :::note
 When configuring the custom identity provider, use the callback URL `https://${account.namespace}/login/callback`.
 :::

-Once the custom connection is created, the **Applications** tab will be active where you can select when the Connection will appear.
+Once you create the custom connection, you will see the **Applications** view.
+Here, you can enable and disable applications for which you would like the connection to appear.

 ## Fetch User Profile Script